Skip to Content

 The Sintra-Cascais Natural Park in Portugal is home to several national monuments such as Pena Palace, the Moorish Castle, and Monserrate Palace.

-Most day-trippers from Cascais and Lisbon flock to Sintra’s architectural treasures, oblivious of the stunning Sintra coastline.
+Most day-trippers from Cascais and Lisbon flock to Sintra’s architectural treasures, oblivious to the stunning Sintra coastline.

 If you want to get away from the crowds and enjoy Sintra in a different manner, I suggest trekking from Cabo da Roca to Azenhas do Mar.